Goolgumbla Forest Regeneration Project

 Project Information:

-The Goolgumbla Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote rangelands of Far West New South Wales.
-Situated approximately 140km southwest of Bourke and northwest of the locality of Tilpa, the project covers a substantial area of 35,565 hectares within the Bourke Shire Council region.
-Registered in September 2021, the project area sits within the Mulga Lands and Cobar Peneplain bioregions, an area traditionally utilized for extensive grazing operations.
+The Goolgumbla Forest Regeneration Project is a Human-Induced Regeneration (HIR) project located in the remote rangelands of Western New South Wales.
+Specifically, the project area is situated approximately 75 kilometers west of Louth and 120 kilometers southwest of Bourke, falling within the Bourke Shire Council local government area.
+Registered in September 2021, the project covers a significant expanse of 35,565 hectares.
+This region is part of the Mulga Lands bioregion, an area traditionally defined by extensive grazing operations for sheep and cattle, which remains the primary land use in the surrounding district.